A Chat with Terrie Lloyd about the Japan Journey

 Terrie: Well, to be honest, I’m not really proud of any of my achievements because they’re all temporary.

-I did start Japan’s first online recruiting company, so I’m kind of proud of being first!
+I started Japan’s first online recruiting company, so I’m kind of proud to be the first!

 That was dayjob.com, and we were the first mid-career.
 There was another online company which was Recruit.
 They were graduates of the university.
 They had a social site.